ELECTRIC GUITAR PARTS, SOLOS, FILLS, RHYTHMS, LAYERS AND TEXTURES

 Electric guitars are recorded through my Kemper Profiler containing a huge selection of amps and effects.
 This will ensure I serve YOUR song with the most suitable tone, parts and sound to fit.

-I use a Focusrite 2i4 and Reaper and typically record in 24bit at 44.1khz but this can change if needed.
+I typically record in 24bit at 44.1khz but this can change if needed.
 I usually don't need any more than 2 revisions but I will give more if requested.

 I specialise in Funk/Soul, Indie Rock, CCM/Worship, Ambient and Pop Styles.
 I am especially interested in textures and tones that are panned and layered to best serve the song.